 The EMG PI2 Phase Inverter actively inverts the phase of an EMG pickup giving you a true out-of-phase effect, controllable by a switch.

 Can I adjust the output level of my pickups?

 EMG active pickups have higher output levels than traditional passive pickups.
-If you fi nd that the output level of your EMG pickup is too hot to get clean tones, the easiest fi x is to reduce the gain on your amp (if it has pre-amp/master volume controls).
-If that doesn’t do the trick, then try turning down the volume control on your guitar.
-Unlike a traditional passive volume/tone system, the low-impedance EMG system lets you turn down the volume with very little effect on the tone, so you won’t sound muffl ed when you back off the volume knob.
-If this is still a problem, contact EMG tech support at the email address listed above for more info on circuit mods to address your problem.
+If you find that the output level of your EMG is too hot to get clean tones, you may want to lower your pickup.
+EMGs are very sensitive to string height.
+You can adjust the overall output and tone of your guitar by raising and lowering your pickup.
+If that doesn’t do the trick, you may need to adjust the gain on your amp or try turning down the volume control on your guitar.
+Unlike a traditional passive volume/tone system, the low-impedance of an EMG lets you turn down the volume with very little effect on your overall tone and virtually no high end loss.

-What value capacitor do you use with the volume and tone controls?
+What value capacitor do you use on your tone control pots?

 We use 0.1 micro farad capacitors for all our volume and tone control setups including guitar and bass.

 It is possible to mix active EMG’s with passive pickups.
 However, we don't recommend it.